endurodave/DelegateMQ/docs/DETAILS.md

 ### system-architecture

-The system-architecture remote delegate example demonstrates a complex client/server application using ZeroMQ and MessagePack support libraries.
-Subsystems communication and collaborate between threads and processes.
+The System Architecture example demonstrates a complex client-server DelegateMQ application using the ZeroMQ and MessagePack support libraries.
+This example implements the acquisition of sensor and actuator data across two applications.
+It showcases communication and collaboration between subsystems, threads, and processes or processors.
+Delegate communication, callbacks, asynchronous APIs, and error handing are also highlighted.
+Notice how easily DelegateMQ transfers event data between threads and processes with minimal application code.

 Execute the client and server projects to run the example.

 | Class | Location | Details |
 | --- | --- | --- |